 It’s then I would take those plans, and make your bookings.
 It’s good to know exactly what to expect when you are travelling with children, even though it take the spontaneity out of it, you’ll be thanking me afterwards!

 Remember to take out comprehensive insurance, bring with you insect repellents and medicine.
 Sometimes it’s the small preparation of things like this that really help the holiday go smoothly.
 Bring with you hand sanitizer and something for a icky tummy too.
+To ensure we consume sufficient nutrients while travelling, try adding a scoop or two of greens supplements, such as country farms super greens to bottled water.

 I have written about this several times on the blog, here a few of my top tips.